 As much as setting up and verifying your Google My Business listing, the way you manage and optimize it matters.
 Like any other social media platform you use for different marketing and sales purposes, GMB listing requires effort for optimization.

-How to schedule posts on Google My Business?
+1. Learn how to schedule posts on Google My Business

 With Circleboom Social Media Publisher, you can now create and schedule content on Google My Business and do not need to overthink about your social media plan!
 So, how to schedule posts on Google My Business?

-Step #1: To use Circleboom Publish, you must first log in.
+Step #1: To use Circleboom Publish, you must first create your account and log in.

 If you do not already have a Circleboom account, you can create one in under a minute.